kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 ```

 ##### distribution.node.k8s.io
-It contains the node count for each node type in the k8s clusters
+This property  contains the node count for each node type in the k8s clusters
 * Each element in the list is a key-value pair representing the type of the node and its count.
 * The value is dynamic but should not change fast.